-Myth #9: Medication should be reserved only for the most severe cases of ADHD.
+Myth #9: ADHD medication should be reserved only for severe cases.

 The public often dismisses anything but the most severely impairing cases of ADHD as not deserving medication.
-Amazingly, even among people affected by ADHD and benefiting from medication, there exists a certain self-centered myopia.
+As if one must first prove worthiness—by failing in life.
+Amazingly, even among some people affected by ADHD and benefiting from medication, there exists a certain self-centered myopia.

-For example, you’ll invariably see this sentiment expressed in the comments to any online article about ADHD:
+For example, you’ll see variations on this sentiment expressed in the comments to any online article about ADHD:

 Well, I know ADHD is real, because my child has it and has benefited greatly from medication.